Market Analysts see Carvana Co. [CVNA] falling to $30. Time to buy?

 How has CVNA stock performed recently?

 Carvana Co.
-[CVNA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 23.42.
-With this latest performance, CVNA shares dropped by -1.82% in over the last four-week period, additionally plugging by 403.96% over the last 6 months – not to mention a rise of 54.14% in the past year of trading.
+[CVNA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.08.
+With this latest performance, CVNA shares gained by 28.76% in over the last four-week period, additionally plugging by 595.08% over the last 6 months – not to mention a rise of 49.53% in the past year of trading.

 Carvana Co.
 [CVNA]: Deeper insight into the fundamentals